shimaa0095/PixelogicAutomationMavenTask/README.md

   seconde Api testing using Rest Assured for registeration and login page.

-* there are only two data fiels in project, registeratin data file and login data file, each data file is read twice,one for automation testing and the other for api testing.
+* there are only two data fiels in project, registeratin data file and login data file, each data file is read twice, one for automation testing and the other for api testing.

 * The result is in form of Reports, represents registeration and login test status for each testing type.